mratsim/constantine/PLANNING.md

     - "named_math/fields_and_curves"
     - matchingOrderBigInt -> BigInt[foo.getOrder()]
     - Delete Mod*(), replace by fieldMod

-- Twisted Edwards identity/neutral element are on the curve and are NOT point at infinity, though they are named like that.
-    - isInf -> isNeutral
+- In the future there will likely be named ciphersuites or other high-level protocols

 ### Ethereum Consensus Track